CzBiX/ob-sync-server/README.md

 # ob-sync-server
 A reimplemented sync server for Obsidian via reverse engineering.

+> [!WARNING]
-Some behavior may be different from the official server.
+> Some behavior may be different from the official server.

 ## What works
 - [x] user login